knpuniversity/symfony/knpu/ep2-fundamentals/configure-cache-service.md

 Here's the goal: make sure the same string doesn't get parsed twice through markdown.
 To do that, create a `$key = md5($funFact);`.
 To use the cache service, add `if ($cache->contains($key))`.
 In this case, just set `$funFact = $cache->fetch($key);`.
-Else, we're going to need to run parse through Markdown.
+Else, we're going to need to parse through Markdown.

 Let's live *dangerously*: add a `sleep(1);` to pretend like our markdown transformation is *really* taking a long time.
 Next, parse the fun fact and finish with